 Imagine a mildly sweet cookie with a nutty undertone (from the sesame).
 That’s what this cookie is like!

-Sesame cookies are the perfect addition to your holiday baking especially when making an Italian cookie tray featuring popular Italian cookies like pignoli (pine nut cookies), ricotta, and anise cookies.
+Sesame cookies are the perfect addition to your holiday baking especially when making an Italian cookie tray featuring popular Italian cookies like pignoli (pine nut cookies), ricotta, orange, and anise cookies.

 Much like many other Italian recipes, these Italian sesame cookies go by a few different names including biscotti regina, reginelle, and Giuggiulena.
 They originate from the Sicilian region of Italy.